SkygearIO/features/features/285-design-webhooks/events.md

 - `type`: the type of the web-hook event.
 - `payload`: the payload of the web-hook; it is specific to each event type.
 - `context`: the context of the web-hook.
-- `version`: the version of the web-hook payload; it is specific to the event type.
+- `version`: the version of the web-hook event; it is specific to the event type.

 ## Versioning
-The content of top-level fields `type` and `context` are guaranteed to exist and only backward-compatible changes would be made.
+The content of top-level fields `type`, `id` and `seq` are guaranteed to exist and only backward-compatible changes would be made.

-The content of top-level field `payload` are specific to each event type.
-Field `version` in the payload would be updated when a backward incompatible change is made.
+Field `version` in the payload would be updated when a backward incompatible change is made to `payload` or `context`.
 Consumer should handle unknown version gracefully.

 ## Context
 Each web-hook event would have a context, it contains the environmental